dchakarov/dchakarov.github.io/_posts/2022-07-03-tabular-data.md

         print(dataFrame)
 ```

 We get a much shorter list of 445 companies.
-It's still a lot to sip through one by one, but a big improvement over the 6359 companies above.
+It's still a lot to sip through one by one, but a significant improvement over the 6359 companies above.

 <pre>
 ┏━━━━━━┳━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━┓